Embedded contact homology and open book decompositions: Review of embedded contact homology

-The Conley-Zehnder index of an orbit $\gamma_i$ with respect to $\tau$ will be written as $\mu_\tau(\gamma_i)$.
 If $\gamma=\{(\gamma_i,m_i)\}_{i=1}^k$ is an orbit set, then we define the {\em ``symmetric'' Conley-Zehnder index} (so called because of its motivation from studying symplectomorphisms of a symmetric product of a surface) as follows:

 where $\gamma_i^j$ is the orbit which multiply covers $\gamma_i$ with multiplicity $j$.